a-ads/blog/content/blog/advanced-tracking-with-peerclick.md

 - - -

-**5. Configure your A-ADS campaign.**\
+**5. Configure your AADS campaign.**\
-Set your A-ADS campaign link to your PeerClick campaign URL without the “?” and everything after it.
+Set your AADS campaign link to your PeerClick campaign URL without the “?” and everything after it.

 For example: http://1355671696.gopeerclick.com/15Gptd

-Then set your A-ADS campaign’s goal tracking suffix to the “?” and everything after.
+Then set your AADS campaign’s goal tracking suffix to the “?” and everything after.

 For example: